July 9, 2016 by Ed Kennedy

 The Bottom Line

-How long this shall take varies – for like playing basketball it takes just a few tries to get a shot in, many many more to get into the NBA:) – but maintain momentum, be OK when you make mistakes, and keep pushing forward.
+How long this’ll take varies – as like playing basketball it takes just a few tries to get a shot in, yet many more to get drafted into the NBA – but maintain momentum, be OK when you make mistakes, and keep pushing forward.
 Before too long you’ll be writing code like Shakespeare did sonnets.
 Good luck!

 Know how to code now ready to put your knowledge into practice?
-Read Part 2 to learn email@example.com or on Twitter @Edkennedy01
+Read Part 2 to learn how!